alexanghh/mat2-web/README.md

 It should now be working.

+You should add `find /var/www/mat2-web/uploads/* -mtime +1 -exec rm {} \;`
+in a crontab to remove files that people might have uploaded but never downloaded.

 # Threat model

 - An attacker in possession of the very same file that a user wants to clean,